 There is an administrative fee for a student to obtain a copy of his or her transcript.
-Transcripts are issued within 3 days and cost 2.50 EUR (if mailing is not required) or 6.00 EUR (if mailing is required).
+Transcripts are issued on Mondays and Thursdays only and cost 3 EUR (if mailing is not required) and 5 EUR (if mailing is required in LT) or 8 EUR (if mailing is required outside LT).
 The transcripts can be ordered at https://lcc.lt/academics/transcript-request.
 LCC will withhold transcripts if financial or library fees are outstanding, or any other obligations are not met.